aKamrani/aKamrani/README.md

 ## 👨‍💻 About Me

 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include Angular, NestJS and Flutter.
-I am an experienced developer skilled in Full Stack Development, Machine learning, Javascript and its frameworks.
+Some technologies I enjoy working with include Nuxt, NestJS and Flutter.
+I am an experienced developer skilled in Full Stack Development, Machine learning, Javascript and it's frameworks.

 ## 🛠️ &nbsp;Tech Stack